BryanEAtherton/Security-Project-Template/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+The goal of this project was to build and observe an environment in Azure that was left unsecured and open to the internet.
+Then secure the environment and observe the difference in activity.
+The environment consisted of 2 virtual machines and a few other resources.
+The activity of these resources was ingested into a Log Analytics workspace, and  Sentinel was then used to trigger alerts, create attack maps, and create incidents that I could respond to and resolve.
+I recorded some security metrics of the insecure environment for 24 hours, applied security controls to harden the environment, and then recorded the same metrics for another 24 hours.
+The metrics recorded are:
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)